fbpx

 Few causes of chronic inflammation:

 • Cancer-causing chronic inflammation can sometimes stem from a disease identified by inflammation.
-The inflammatory diseases like colitis, pancreatitis, and hepatitis, are associated with a greater risk of colon, pancreatic, and liver cancers, respectively where immune cells produce extremely reactive molecules that may modify the DNA structure.
+Inflammatory diseases like colitis, pancreatitis, and hepatitis, are associated with a greater risk of colon, pancreatic, and liver cancers, respectively where immune cells produce extremely reactive molecules that may modify the DNA structure.

 How to detect inflammation in the body?